 With finance becoming more of an issue, many teachers are looking for grant funding for schools.
-This could be allow to improve their school environment, run projects, to allow children to benefit from extra-curricular activities and trips or to enhance the educational experience for their pupils.
+This could be to improve their school environment, run projects, or to allow children to benefit from extra-curricular activities.
+Funding for trips or to enhance the educational experience for their pupils are also available.

-Searching for funding is a time consuming process, often done outwith the working day eating into a teacher’s precious free time.
+Searching for funding is a time consuming process, often done outwith the working day.
 Here are some fantastic ideas for funding sources which I hope will save you time.
 They may also give you some inspiration for projects which could be run in your school.

 The Clothworkers’ Foundation offer grants to non-profit making organisations and charities, which some schools can potentially access.
-They have funded some really fantastic projects for SEN schools especially, so if you work in that area it could be well worth a look.
+They have funded fantastic projects for SEN schools, so if you work in SEN it could be worth a look.

 The rules for applying to the Community Foundations vary slightly from country to country.
-Some of them will consider applications from PFAs to fund activities connected to the school, but not those that should be funded by the local authority.
+Some consider applications from PFAs to fund school activities, but not those that should be funded by the local authority.

 For those in Northern Ireland there is an opportunity to apply for grant funding for schools from Youthbank.
 The fund many different projects, health and wellbeing and diversity projects, amongst other things.

 Ford Britain Trust offer grants (£250 – 3K), especially for projects in education, the environment and young people to benefit the local community.

 The National Lottery Good Causes fund provides funding through various different bodies.
 There are a huge range of grants available.
 If you have a project in mind, then their search facility is fantastic for matching appropriate grants.